Vålerenga Fotball: A new era (2013–present)

 Kjetil Rekdal returned to the club as head coach in January 2013.
-Facing economic difficulties from previous seasons and being without a shirt sponsorship deal, Vålerenga spent much of the 2014 season dealing with a severe risk of bankruptcy, finally signing a new shirt sponsorship deal with DnB on 29 July.
+Facing financial difficulties from previous seasons and being without a shirt sponsorship deal, Vålerenga spent much of the 2014 season dealing with a severe risk of bankruptcy, before signing a new shirt sponsorship deal with DnB on 29 July.
 The signing of striker Vidar Örn Kjartansson in front of 2014 season proved to be a huge success, with the Icelandic player scoring 25 goals in 29 games, helping the Oslo club secure a sixth place in the league after a drop in form in the latter half of the season.

 On 13 July 2016, Ronny Deila was appointed as the new head coach.
 Deila was originally planned to take over in January 2017, but was involved in the coaching team for the final games of the 2016 season.
 Kjetil Rekdal was to become director of sports, but left the club in early 2017.
 In December 2019, Ronny Deila left to become the coach of New York City Football Club.
 In January 2020, Dag-Eilev Fagermo became the new head coach.

 Vålerenga moved into their newly built stadium, Intility Arena, in September 2017.
 This was a historic move for the club, after spending 104 years without owning a home stadium.
 The new stadium is also close to Vålerenga neighborhood of Oslo.